Friday, December 01, 2023

 To start using Power BI, you can choose from the following applications based on your needs:

-- Power BI Mobile – Available for Android and iOS devices, allowing you to view and interact with dashboards and reports from anywhere.
+• Power BI Mobile – for checking things on the go.
+The app for your phone or tablet, on both Android and iOS.
+Handy for a quick look before a meeting.
 Download it from the Microsoft Power BI Downloads page or your device's app store.

 Conclusion